mlafeldt/docker-simianarmy/docs/configuration.md

 ```

 As this example shows, you can set `CONFD_OPTS` to pass [any available option](https://github.com/kelseyhightower/confd/blob/master/docs/command-line-flags.md) to confd to switch backends, change the log level, etc.

----

-See [Configuration Properties](configuration-properties.md) for a list of all available properties.